Hilbert's $19^{\text{th}}$ problem revisited: Degenerate Convex Functionals in Higher Dimensions

 where $II$ denotes the second fundamental form of the hedgehog.
 Thus, choosing a candidate for a singular minimizer is equivalent to finding a hypersurface with injective Gauss map that is saddle-shaped (a ``hyperbolic hedgehog"), and taking its support function.

 Once $u$ is chosen, the game is to build the Lagrangian $F$, which by (\ref{EL}) must solve

-This is a linear equation of hyperbolic type for $F$ on the hedgehog.
-The challenge is to build a function $F$ that is globally convex, solves this PDE on the hedgehog, and has a small degeneracy set $K$, most likely where the hedgehog is singular.
+This can be viewed as a linear equation of hyperbolic type for $F$ on the hedgehog.
+The challenge is to build a function $F$ that is globally convex, solves the above PDE on the hedgehog, and has a small degeneracy set $K$, most likely where the hedgehog is singular.

-The example from \cite{M2} in four dimensions is:
+The example from \cite{M2} in four dimensions is